Logo Doctoral Certificate Program in Agricultural Economics Deutsch

 Course description

-In part 2 the most important concepts for the analysis of household demand are discussed.
-Additional dimensions of household behaviour are labour supply and production of agricultural goods, which are considered inasmuch as required for the remaining discussion.
+The course addresses major dimensions of household behaviour from a microeconomic point of view with particular emphasis on specifics of agricultural households.
+In a first step the most important concepts for the analysis of household demand for consumer goods are discussed.
+Additional dimensions of household behaviour are labour supply and the production of agricultural goods, i.e. use of inputs and production of farm output.
+These are considered in a second step, in such detail as required for the discussion of models of agricultural households.

 Course outline